 At the Detroit Zoo

-The Thoroughbred horse is best known for being used in horse racing.
-It is most often bay, chestnut, seal brown, black or gray in color.
-The Thoroughbred horse tends to be high-spirited, fast and very athletic.
+Thoroughbred horses are best known for being used in horse racing.
+They are most often bay, chestnut, seal brown, black or gray in color.
+Thoroughbred horses tend to be high-spirited, fast and very athletic.

 A Thoroughbred horse weighing 1,000 pounds requires 10-12 gallons of water per day.